 Their rendition of the KL-style curry laksa suits my palate the most: not too spicy, although one can help oneself to extra chili paste and calamansi limes (to squeeze atop the noodles) from the condiment bowls on each table.

 BTW, the chee cheong fun here on Madras Lane is not bad at all, eventhough I preferred the other stall at Jalan Hang Lekir, 5 minutes’ walk away.

-KL-style chee cheong fun differs from the Penang version (which uses the strong-smelling fermented shrimp paste or the Singapore’s version which rely upon sweet hoi sin suce and extra-spicy chili paste for its dressing.
+KL-style chee cheong fun differs from the Penang version (which uses the strong-smelling fermented shrimp paste) or Singapore’s version which rely upon sweet hoi sin suce and extra-spicy chili paste for its dressing.
 Ipoh’s chee cheong fun closely resembles KL’s version, but has a paler-coloured sauce which is also gentler in taste.